alvarobartt/serving-tensorflow-models/README.md

 - [X] Explain Docker deployment and usage
 - [X] Recommend useful resources for learning TensorFlow (personal recommendations you may have others)
 - [ ] Include the final notes and considerations
+- [ ] Clean all the notebooks - Keep just the valid code to avoid misunderstandings
+- [ ] Prepare the UI with Streamlit (keep it simple) - use docker-compose (tf-serving & streamlit containers)
 - [ ] Prepare Medium story in Towards Data Science

 ---